Consistent and Secure Default RBAC¶

 manager

-role will be a part of the role hierarchy and it will sit in between theadmin
+role will be a part of the role hierarchy so that theadmin

-roles.
-This work requires a keystone specification.Keystone implements a new default role called
+.
+This need the modification in already merged keystone specificationKeystone implements a new default role called

 service